-Return to Lecture Guide

-Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3
+■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3

-Return to Chapter 3: Table of Contents

 Activity 3.21 - The Size-Weight Illusion

 Are large boxes heavier than small boxes?
 Use two boxes that differ considerably in size, like an earring box and a shoe box.
 Wrap 25 pennies in tissue paper or facial tissues to prevent rattling and put them in the small box.
 Tape enough pennies inside the larger box so that it weighs the same or slightly more than the smaller box.
 Now wrap both boxes in gift wrap or any kind of paper.
 Ask students to pick up the boxes and tell you which is heavier.
 The smaller box will seem to be much heavier even though it weighs the same or less than the larger box.